creativescala/creative-scala/book/src/pages/expanding-expressions/04-images.md

 ## Images

-We're now going to look at creating images.
-The code library we use to create images is not built-in to Scala.
-You will need to add the following to the worksheet to be able to use it.
+We're now going to look at creating images, which is our main theme for this part of the book.
+To create image we will use a library called [Doodle](https://www.creativescala.org/doodle/) You will need to add the following to the worksheet to be able to use it.

 ```scala mdoc:silent
 import cats.effect.unsafe.implicits.global